Genesys Co-browse Sessions

 All actions (mouse clicks, key presses, and so on) are actually performed on the master (customer) side.
 Any actions taken by the agent are sent to the customer's browser.
 This ensures a secure approach, as all browsing is done on one side—the customer's side.
 This approach also provides for greater performance and a more seamless customer experience.
 Each participant can see the other participant's mouse movements as well.
 This enables an agent to point to specific sections on the web page to help direct the customer through their task.

-Submit button, nothing happens.
+At the same time, control for some elements, like buttons or links, can be disabled.
+These disabled elements are surrounded with a green border.
+By default, all Submit buttons are deactivated for agents.
+If the agent clicks on a Submit button, nothing happens.
 The customer always has permission to submit any web forms, just as they would while browsing normally.

 One-Session Agent Limitation